unional/jest-watch-exec/README.md

       // execute script when there are passing tests.
       // will not execute if the tests are filtered.
       ["jest-watch-exec", { "on-pass": "npm run build" }],
-      // 'exec-while-filtered' applies to 'on-pass'
+      // execute 'on-pass' even the tests are filtered.
       ["jest-watch-exec", { "on-pass": "npm run build", "exec-while-filtered": true }] ]
   }